attentionmech/tensorlens/README.md

 # TensorLens

+demo in seconds with `uvx tensorlens` if you have uv installed.

 ![image](https://github.com/user-attachments/assets/d9161c40-4edb-4657-a550-2b9c2f56c83f)

 TensorLens is a minimalistic Python library to trace and visualise tensors.
 It also provides an interactive viewer for inspecting these tensors.
 Currently supporting only 1D,2D and 3D tensors.